 Let's check by first clicking "< Channel Integrations" to go back to the main Manage Channel page, then selecting "Registration" to open the "User Registration" page.

 Ensure that the Email Domains field has the correct email domain(s) for your organization.
-Since we do not want staff to be able to join this top-level channel when Self-Registering, let's also check the "Require administrator approval..." check box.
-(This is just a precaution and does not usually happen).
+Since we do not want staff to be able to join this root channel when Self-Registering, let's also check the "Require administrator approval..." check box.

 Now we can test our SAML integration.
 To do so, let's log out of our Share911 account and re-enter our email address into the Share911 login page.
 We should now see the option to "Log in with SAML".